imperfectlink/KeyboardRenderKit/docs/source/outliner.rst

 .. image:: img/BoardCollection.jpg

 Boards are organized by size and then alphabetical.
-Use the triangle to dig into the subcollections and then into the board's layout options.
+Use the triangle to dig into the subcollections and then into the board's layout options such as stepped capslock or Tsangan bottom row.

 Layouts
 ~~~~